google/WebFundamentals/src/_langs/en/tools/profile-performance/memory-problems/memory-101.markdown

 Memory for new JavaScript objects is allocated from a dedicated JavaScript heap (or **VM heap**).
 These objects are managed by V8's garbage collector and therefore, will stay alive as long as there is at least one strong reference to them.

-**Native objects **are everything else which is not in the JavaScript heap.
-Native object, in contrast to heap object, is not managed by the V8 garbage collector throughout it’s lifetime, and can only be accessed from JavaScript using its JavaScript wrapper object.
+**Native objects** are everything else which is not in the JavaScript heap.
+Native object, in contrast to heap object, is not managed by the V8 garbage collector throughout its lifetime, and can only be accessed from JavaScript using its JavaScript wrapper object.

-**Cons string **is an object that consists of pairs of strings stored then joined, and is a result of concatenation.
+**Cons string** is an object that consists of pairs of strings stored then joined, and is a result of concatenation.
 The joining of the *cons string* contents occurs only as needed.
 An example would be when a substring of a joined string needs to be constructed.

 For example, if you concatenate **a** and **b**, you get a string (a, b) which represents the result of concatenation.
 If you later concatenated **d** with that result, you get another cons string ((a, b), d).